cecoeco/HTMLTables.jl/README.md

 - `HTMLTables.png` writes an HTML table as a PNG image.

 Viewing HTML tables:
-- `HTMLTables.display` displays a julia table as an HTML table in julia.
+- `HTMLTables.display` displays a Julia table as an HTML table in a Julia IDE.
-- `HTMLTables.open` opens a julia table as an HTML table in the browser.
+- `HTMLTables.open` opens a Julia table as an HTML table in the browser.

 ### License
 Copyright © 2024 Ceco Elijah Maples